Off the Peg

 Off the Peg is an Australian television series that aired in 1965.
 Starring Colin Croft, it was a variety series on ABC.
 It was announced as having "little, if any, talking" and as being "all songs, music and dancing".
 It aired during July and August.
 In Sydney the episode telecast 16 July 1965 aired at 9:30PM, and aired against Double Your Dollars on TCN-9, a film on ATN-7 and a film on TEN-10.
+It was announced that eight episodes would air, but according to TV guides, only seven were actually scheduled.

-The archival status of the series is not known.
+The National Film and Sound Archive holds six audio recordings of performances from the series.